 Centers for Disease Control and Prevention - The Centers for Disease Control and Prevention (CDC) is an agency of the United States Department of Health and Human Services.
 Includes information on disease outbreaks, health topics and emergency preparedness.

-Connecticut Consumer Health Information - University of Connecticut Health Center Library’s consumer health information program for Connecticut residents and public libraries.
+UCONN Health Sciences Library - University of Connecticut Health Center Library’s consumer health information program for Connecticut residents and public libraries.
 Research service for Connecticut consumers with personal medical questions.
 Helpful tips for doing your own research.

 Food and Drug Administration - Select the "Drug Information Pathfinder," under the "Drug Information" tab to read about recent drug approvals, generic drugs, drug safety and adverse drug reactions, imports and buying drugs on the Internet, clinical trials, the drug review process, and dietary supplements.
 From the main page, there is a link to a catalog of FDA approved drugs, an inactive ingredient database, and the safety and adverse event reporting program.
 Subscribe to their daily or weekly updates of important drug news.